1.1.Dimensions and Shipping

 Cover your tower when not in use.

 - The biggest factor affecting the longevity of the plastic body is degradation from ultraviolet radiation.
 The body is only exposed during the growing season for the first few weeks until foliage grows enough to shield the tower.
-During the winter the tower body is protected by foliage.
+During the winter the tower body is not protected by foliage.

 - A dark, breathable, semi-permeable cover, especially in colder climates, will help the tower gather warmth throughout the day providing protection and insulation for the worms during cold and even sub-zero nights.

 - A cover can prevent the soil from drying out.
 Dry soil collapses and may lead to increased compaction when you start to use the tower again when the growing season starts.
+Proper rehydration of dry soil is critical for success.
+A couple of drops of organic dish soap in each gallon of the first watering will help break the surface tension of the water, act as a wetting agent, and promote moisture uptake by the soil.

 In middle and northern regions, overwintering is possible during mild winters.
 The Garden Tower 2™ can absorb enough heat during the day to carry it through nights in the low 20’s without the worm habitat dropping to dangerous temperatures.
 It takes at least several days and often up to a week or more of freezing and sub-zero days and nights to significantly affect the worm population.